svilupp/awesome-generative-ai-meets-julia-language/README.md

 - [StreamCallbacks.jl](https://github.com/svilupp/StreamCallbacks.jl) - Unifies LLM streaming interfaces, simplifies SSE handling, and provides built-in sinks for streaming data.
 Easy to extend with custom logic.
 - [LLMCheatsheets.jl](https://github.com/svilupp/LLMCheatsheets.jl) - Summarize GitHub repositories into AI-friendly cheatsheets with a single command.
 - [SwarmAgents.jl](https://github.com/svilupp/SwarmAgents.jl) - Based on OpenAI's Swarm package for multi-agent systems with tight integration with PromptingTools.jl and additional features.
 - [ChromeDevToolsLite.jl](https://github.com/svilupp/ChromeDevToolsLite.jl) - Browser automation using the Chrome DevTools Protocol (CDP).
 Ideal for Computer Use with LLMs.
-Inspired by Python's Playwright.
+Inspired by Python's Playwright but providing just the essential functionality to get you started with browser automation in Julia.
 - [OmniParserIconDetectors.jl](https://github.com/svilupp/OmniParserIconDetectors.jl) - Lightweight Julia wrapper for Microsoft's OmniParser icon detection model with additional utilities for working with screenshots (eg, drawing detections, adding labels).

 Unreleased, experimental but functional: